 Meanwhile, GM is a major player in the National Association of Manufacturers, which is leading the fight against the Employee Free Choice Act.
 Auto manufacturing in our country is now heavily non-union.

 Autoworkers have repeatedly given concessions demanded by the auto CEOs.
 Now the workers’ employer-based health and pension plans are being put in jeopardy.
 Health care and pensions should not be bargaining chips.
 It’s another reason why we need national health care and a beefed-up Social Security system.

 Three and a half million auto and auto-related jobs are at risk.
-Their loss will have a horrible impact on working people, with a particularly devastating effect on Black and Latino workers.
+Their loss will have a horrible impact on working people, with a particularly devastating effect on the racially oppressed.
 With so many lives and livelihoods at stake, it’s essential that the workers’ union, the United Auto Workers, be added to the task force.

 While autoworkers are losing jobs and life-and-death benefits, cities throughout the country have multi-year waiting lists for mass transit vehicles — because so few are domestically built.
 The task force should mandate retooling of closed plants to build such vehicles, along with wind turbines, solar panels and other green energy products.

 Before additional money is given to the auto companies, we ought to know how that money will be spent.
 At one point GM tried to spend stimulus money on projects in Brazil!